Meng Wanzhou claims security detail placing her at risk of contracting COVID-19 | CBC News

 Gibb-Carsley also revealed that a China Southern Boeing 777 was privately chartered to take Meng back to China immediately if she had won last May.

-He said members of the Chinese consulate were involved in making the arrangements to charter the plane, which can carry up to 368 people and has a large enough capacity to make the non-stop journey to China.
+He said members of the Chinese consulate were involved in making the arrangements to charter the plane, which can carry up to 368 people and has a large-enough fuel capacity to make the non-stop journey to China.

 Rights violations